x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/mail-flow-rule-procedures.md

 ### Use the EAC to set the priority of mail flow rules

 In the EAC, rules are processed in the order that they're displayed (the first rule has the **Priority** value 0).
-To change the priority of a rule, move the rule up or down in the list (you can't directly modify the **Priority** number in the EAC).
+To change the priority of a rule, move the rule up or down in the list (you can also directly modify the **Priority** number by editing the rule in the EAC).

 1. In the EAC, go to **Mail flow** \> **Rules**.